allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 This module inherits functionality from the DepositionGeant4 modules and several of its parameters have their origin there.
 A detailed description of these configuration parameters can be found in the respective module documentation.
 The parameter `number_of_particles` here refers to full shower developments instead of individual particles, there can be multiple particles per shower.
-The deposited energy is converted into electron-hole pairs, the number of pairs created is calculated using the mean pair creation energy `charge_creation_energy`, fluctuations are modeled using a Fano factor `fano_factor` assuming Gaussian statistics.
+The number of electron/hole pairs created by a given energy deposition is calculated using the mean pair creation energy [@chargecreation], fluctuations are modeled using a Fano factor assuming Gaussian statistics [@fano].
+Default values of both parameters for different sensor materials are included and automatically selected for each of the detectors.
+These can be overwritten by specifying the parameters `charge_creation_energy` and `fano_factor` in the configuration.

 The coordinate system for this module defines the `z` axis orthogonal to the earth surface, pointing upwards.
 This means shower particles travel along the negative `z` axis and all detectors should be placed below the incidence plane at `z = 0`.